pegasus-kv/pegasus-kv.github.io/_community/proposal.md

 - RocksDB: <https://github.com/XiaoMi/pegasus-rocksdb>

-rDSN was initially a distributed framework developed by Zhenyu Guo from Microsoft, and it is heavily refactored and developed to be more fit in Pegasus. rDSN is MIT&Apache2.0 dual-licensed.
+rDSN was initially a distributed framework developed by Zhenyu Guo from Microsoft, and it is heavily refactored and developed to be more fit for Pegasus. rDSN is MIT&Apache2.0 dual-licensed.
 The code licensed Apache2.0 belongs to XiaoMi and the copyright of MIT-licensed code is assigned to Microsoft.
 It's in our plan to merge Pegasus and rDSN as one project.